top of page

 A blog explaining the piece in more detail

 The piece explores the history of mining in the Wakefield district with an emphasis on the use of canaries (the centrepiece of the exhibition is "Sentinel", a giant light sculpture inspired by canaries).
-The piece incorporates the sound of canaries, live brass band music, excerpts from both archival interviews and interviews I carried out with ex-miners, and music written and recorded by myself in my own studio.
+The piece incorporated the sound of canaries, live brass band music, excerpts from both archival interviews and interviews I carried out with ex-miners, and music written and recorded by myself in my own studio.

-You can listen to an mp3 of the piece and also a truncated remixed version of the soundscape on my music page.
+You can listen to an mp3 of the piece, and also a truncated remixed version of the soundscape on my music page.

 bottom of page